jingliming/jingliming.github.com/_posts/2013-02-05-english-stuff.md

 <!--
-This is by no means a complete or highly detailed guide but simply gives an overview of what I’ve learnt so far -->
+This is by no means a complete or highly detailed guide but simply gives an overview of what I’ve learnt so far

+You cannot haggle at WallMat.
+Those are set prices.

+I spent much of this week wrestling with a server that was in the clutches of OOM killer.

+-->

 {% highlight text %}